adrhill/julia-ml-course/website/environments.md

 # Environments

 Environments play an important role in managing dependencies within programming projects.
-I this lecture, we will talk about why they are needed, how they are created and how they are defined.
+In this lecture, we will talk about why they are needed, how they are created and how they are defined.

 ~~~
 <h2>Table of Contents</h2>